Developer-Nate/Rule-Based-AI-System/README.md

       Conflict: Survive a war between factions.
       Mechanics: Crafting survival gear.
       Premise: "In a post-apocalyptic wasteland, a scavenger with a rare crafting skill must survive a war between factions by crafting essential survival gear."

+Part 4: Reflection:
+  •	Project Overview: This project involved designing a practical, rule-based systems to create prompt for novels in the Lit-RPG genre of books.
+The system uses user based input conditions (E.g. setting and      game mechanics) to create a writing prompt for a literary entry.
+  •	Challenges:
+      o	Grammatical errors in prompt generations: Do the prompt make sense in the fill in the blank format and can we implement randomization? o	Uniqueness: how do we prevent consistent repeating prompts?
+  •	Comparison to machine learning: o	Adaptability:
+        	Machine learning models are adaptive and can change language models to suit inputs (i.e. are more adaptive.) o	Advantages:
+        	Creative freedom and isolation; you’ll never run into a prompt that is based on a previously written entry in the genre.
+        	Simplicity: prompts are simple and easy to follow and allow creative interpretation. o	Limitations:
+        	Adaptive language: Prompts are a bit stilted and use a kind of plug-and-play model of generation.
+        	Lack Specificity: Prompts may not be specific enough to establish world rules and encourage consistency.